ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:

-- A brief description of your tournament, including any applicable dates, gamemode, and any other appropriate features
+- A brief description of your tournament, including any applicable dates, game modes, and any other appropriate features
 - Any links to:
   - The forum thread located under the [Tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament.
-    - For regional tournaments, the thread may be created in the appropriate Language subforum.
+    - For regional tournaments, the thread may be created in the appropriate language subforum.
   - Public Discord servers or any other off-site chatrooms used for the event.
   - Previous iterations of the same tournament series (only where applicable).
 - Separate lists for: